azrulhasni/E2E_ML/README.md

 ![](README.images/8pVsuF.jpg)

--   (1) Inject the Evaluator in
+-   Inject the Evaluator in

-    -   (2) Evaluate loan based on multiple features
+    -   Evaluate loan based on multiple features

-    -   (3) Evaluate loan based on single feature
+    -   Evaluate loan based on single feature

-    -   (4) Actual method that does the work - we will translate the fields and values sent in via our client and pass it to the Evaluator.
+    -   Actual method that does the work - we will translate the fields and values sent in by our client and pass it to the Evaluator.
 The Evaluator will run our decision tree (encoded in our PMML file) and return urn a result to accept or reject the loan.
 What is interesting here is the concept of id.
 When data was sent to us, we save the id in a variable.
         We re-attach the id back to the response (decision) related to said data.
 This way, the caller can match the input data with the output.

 ### Developing our micro-service: creating a web-facing restful controller